Trump defends hosting Saudi golf tournament: ‘Nobody’s gotten to the bottom of 9/11’ - NewsBreak

 Trump defends hosting Saudi golf tournament: ‘Nobody’s gotten to the bottom of 9/11’

-(The Hill) — Former President Trump defended the Saudi-backed LIV Golf tournament planned for his National Golf Club Bedminster against calls from families of 9/11 terror attack victims to back out.
+Former President Trump defended the Saudi-backed LIV Golf tournament planned for his golf club in Bedminster, N.J., against calls from families of 9/11 terror attack victims to back out.

 “Nobody’s gotten to the bottom of 9/11, unfortunately,” Trump told ESPN Thursday.

 Families of victims who died in the Sept.
-11, 2001, terrorist attacks condemned Trump for hosting the tournament, slated for July 29-31 at Trump’s club in New Jersey, due to Saudi ties to the tragedy.
+11, 2001, terrorist attacks condemned Trump for hosting the tournament, slated for this weekend at Trump National Golf Club Bedminster, due to Saudi ties to the attack’s plotters.
 The tournament will take place about an hour’s drive from Ground Zero.

 “The evidence, Mr. Trump, is more clear than ever.
 The Saudi nation is largely responsible for the death of our loved ones and for this horrific attack on America.
 And you know it,” the grassroots group 9/11 Justice wrote in a letter to Trump earlier this month.